chornge/easy_sermon/README.md

 ![CI/CD](https://github.com/chornge/easy_sermon/actions/workflows/build.yml/badge.svg?branch=main)

-# Bible Detection Software

-An application that listens to a live audio stream, recognizes spoken Bible verses, and identifies the scripture in a structured format.
+An application that listens to a live audio stream, recognizes any Bible verses, and identifies the scripture in a structured format.

 ## Features